 The Appeals Court then held that the beneficiary’s claims for infliction of emotional distress were not sufficient and should be dismissed.
 On the issue of violation of the Massachusetts consumer protection statutes, however, the Court again held for the beneficiary.
 “Based on the pleadings here, UBS … (1) denied Aliberti the funds to which she was entitled; (2) for multiple years; (3) without good reason; (4) until she was forced to take legal action and incur unnecessary costs and fees,” the Court noted, holding that those actions constituted a violation of Massachusetts General Laws chapter 93A.

 If you have questions or concerns about issues involving family law, domestic relations, or other legal issues, you should contact a competent attorney.
 Our divorce, family, and domestic relations attorneys may be able to work on your behalf to handle your case.
-Contact our offices by phone at 978-225-9030 during business hours to schedule a free consultation.
-We will respond to you as soon as possible.
+We have offices in Andover, Newburyport, Newton, and Boston.
+Contact us by phone at 978-225-9030 during business hours to schedule a free consultation.